Select Language

 2. Methodology

-The proposed framework is a multi-component, physically-motivated deep learning system.
+The proposed framework is a multi-component, physically-motivated deep learning system designed to predict lighting from an LDR image (and optional depth) or an LDR video sequence.

 2.1.
 Spherical Gaussian Lighting Volume (SGLV)

-The core representation is a Spherical Gaussian Lighting Volume (SGLV).
-Instead of predicting a single environment map for the entire scene, the method reconstructs a 3D volume where each voxel contains parameters for a set of Spherical Gaussians (SGs) representing the local lighting distribution.
-Spherical Gaussians are an efficient approximation for complex lighting, defined as: $G(\mathbf{v}; \mathbf{\mu}, \lambda, a) = a \cdot e^{\lambda(\mathbf{\mu} \cdot \mathbf{v} - 1)}$ where $\mathbf{\mu}$ is the lobe axis, $\lambda$ is the lobe sharpness, and $a$ is the lobe amplitude.
-This volumetric representation is key to achieving spatial consistency.
+The core representation is a 3D volume where each voxel stores parameters for a set of Spherical Gaussians (SGs), which are an efficient approximation for complex lighting.
+An SG is defined as: $G(\mathbf{v}; \mathbf{\mu}, \lambda, a) = a \cdot e^{\lambda(\mathbf{\mu} \cdot \mathbf{v} - 1)}$, where $\mathbf{\mu}$ is the lobe axis, $\lambda$ is the lobe sharpness, and $a$ is the lobe amplitude.
+The SGLV compactly represents the lighting field throughout the scene's 3D space.

 2.2.
 3D Encoder-Decoder Architecture

-A tailored 3D encoder-decoder network takes the input LDR image and its corresponding depth map (aligned to a common 3D space) and outputs the SGLV.
-The encoder extracts multi-scale features, while the decoder upsamples to reconstruct the high-resolution volume.
+A tailored 3D convolutional network takes the input LDR image (and depth map, if available) and constructs the SGLV.
+The encoder extracts multi-scale features, which the decoder uses to progressively upsample and predict the SG parameters (axis, sharpness, amplitude) for each voxel in the volume.

 2.3.
 Volume Ray Tracing for Spatial Consistency